ShawnKi/SoftwareEngineeringProjectCSE3026/README.md

 We also used GPT4 to analyze certain functions in both app.py and the HTML files to provide testing input to ensure that we can handle all types of user input.

 #### Development lifecycle:
 We followed a loose verison of the AGILE software development lifecycle, with planning the features we wanted to implement in a given week, how we would design and connect them.
 We would then implement these features and upload the individual changes to seperate github branches.
 After testing and review, we would merge these changes and then deploy these changes.
 When planning new features, we would also examine old features that needed to be updated.
 This lifecycle allowed us to make incremental changes while constantly ensuring an intuative and accessable UI.

 #### Deployment:
-We use AWS to host the website and Google features to have our domain hosted with [chasmfit.com](https://www.chasmfit.com).
+We use AWS to host the website and Google features to have our domain hosted at [www.chasmfit.com](https://www.chasmfit.com).
 We dockerized our core files to ensure easy updates and testing.

 #### Known issues:
 - Chasmfit.com will sometimes go down and not be accessble by certain IPs.
 After extensive testing we concluded this was a quirk with Google's domain mapping feature, and we could not fix it on our end.